West Indian cricket team in Bangladesh in 1999–2000

 The West Indies cricket team toured Bangladesh in October 1999 and played a single first-class against the Bangladesh national team.
 This was the year before Bangladesh was elevated to Test status as a full member of the International Cricket Conference (the ICC).
 The match was drawn.
 In addition, the teams played a two-match series of Limited Overs Internationals (LOI) which West Indies won 2–0.
-West Indies were captained by Brian Lara and Bangladesh by Aminul Islam.
+The captains were Brian Lara of West Indies and Aminul Islam of Bangladesh.

 ODI series

-West Indies won the Biman Millennium Cup 2-0.
+West Indies won the Biman Millennium Cup 2–0.